-In 2015, ICE was named “Culinary School of the Year” by the IACP, an honor the school previously received in 2003, 2008 and 2011.
-The win coincides with ICE’s 40th anniversary and move to an unprecedented culinary school facility at Brookfield Place in Manhattan.
-ICE’s new 74,000 square foot location extends over a single floor and features Hudson River views.
-Designed for both creativity and community, the new school features: 12 state-of-the-art teaching kitchens, the nation’s first education-focused bean-to-bar chocolate lab, a hydroponic herb and vegetable garden, a culinary technology lab, a waterfront demonstration kitchen and dedicated facilities for both wine and mixology training.
-No other culinary school in New York City offers as many opportunities for experimentation and innovation.
+The Institute of Culinary Education’s New York City Campus features a 74,000 square foot facility that extends over a single floor flooded with natural light and offers sweeping Hudson River views.
+Designed for both creativity and community, the school has 12 cutting edge teaching kitchens, the nation’s first education-focused bean-to-bar chocolate lab, a hydroponic herb and vegetable garden, a culinary technology lab, a waterfront demonstration kitchen and dedicated facilities for both wine and mixology training.
+No other culinary school in New York City offers a comparable facility for learning and innovation.

-Additionally, ICE is the first culinary school in the nation to use iPads in the class, with kitchens and classrooms designed for a rich interactive digital and social media experience.
-ICE also maintains an active alumni network of 11,000 graduates as part of its mission to help every student find their culinary voice.
+The Institute of Culinary Education is the first culinary school in the nation to use iPads in the class (New York City campus), with kitchens and classrooms designed for a rich interactive digital and social media experience.
+ICE also maintains an active alumni network of 14,000 graduates as part of its mission to help every student find their culinary voice.

-Beyond the intensive classroom hours of ICE’s career training programs, ICE also includes outstanding opportunities for paid and unpaid externships as an essential part of its curriculum.
-Each externship is designed to cater to a student’s individual career goals and to provide opportunities for networking in the sector job market where you want to be.
+To complement the intensive hours of classroom training, an Institute of Culinary Education also includes outstanding opportunities for paid and unpaid externships as an essential part of its curriculum.
+Students work with advisors to choose an externship that caters to each student’s individual career goals and to provide opportunities for networking.
+Externship experiences often result in a job offer upon graduation.

-Culinary Arts at ICE (NYC)—Catering to both aspiring chefs and other creative food professionals, training focuses on theory, teamwork and the foundation of critical skills, while providing an overview of global cuisine and the cuisines of modern culinary masters.
-Graduates have gone on to pursue opportunities in private dining, catering, food media, public relations, marketing, cookbooks, publishing and more.
-Instructors include 2015 “Culinary Educator of the Year” Chris Gesualdi and two-time Chopped Champion James Briscione.
+at ICE (New York City and Los Angeles, California)— The Institute of Culinary Education’s award-winning Culinary Arts program caters to both aspiring chefs and creative food professionals.
+Training focuses on theory, teamwork and the foundation and development of critical skills and techniques, while providing an overview of global cuisines and the cuisines of modern culinary masters.
+Graduates have gone on to pursue opportunities in restaurants, private dining, catering, food media, startups, public relations, marketing, cookbooks, publishing and more.
+Instructors include James Beard Award-winning chefs Michael Laiskonis and David Waltuck, as well as two-time Chopped Champion James Briscione.
 Includes externship.